 The Spanish Academy of Motion Picture Arts and Sciences announced on Jan.
 31 the winners of the 2005 Goya Awards.
 As expected, screenwriter-director Alejandro Amenábar’s pro-euthanasia drama The Sea Inside / Mar adentro, starring Javier Bardem as real-life tetraplegic Ramón Sampedro (1943–1998), fighting (Catholic) Church and Country for the right to put an end to his physical and psychological torment, was the Goyas’ top choice.

 How much of a top choice?

-The audience-friendly pro-euthanasia tale (which ended its run with $26.1 million in the domestic market) won Best Film, Best Director, Best Original Screenplay (Amenábar and Mateo Gil), no less than six acting awards (Bardem, Lola Dueñas, Celso Bugallo, Mabel Rivera, Belén Rueda, Tamar Novas), plus five other trophies.
+The audience-friendly right-to-die tale (which ended its run with $26.1 million in the domestic market) won Best Film, Best Director, Best Original Screenplay (Amenábar and Mateo Gil), no less than six acting awards (Bardem, Lola Dueñas, Celso Bugallo, Mabel Rivera, Belén Rueda, Tamar Novas), plus five other trophies.

 Total = 14 wins.
 A Goya Awards record.

 The previous record-holder had been Carlos Saura’s Spanish Civil War-set comedy-drama ¡Ay Carmela!, which garnered 13 Francisco Goya bronze busts back in early 1991.